Nevada upends No. 22 San Diego State 75-66 - WHIZ News

 Neither team had more than a three-point lead from the 9:27 mark of the second half until Blackshear made a layup to give Nevada a 67-62 advantage with 1:57 to play.

-The Wolf Pack went 6 for 6 from the free throw line in the final 69 seconds to seal it.
+The Wolf Pack went 8 for 8 at the free throw line in the final 69 seconds to seal it and shot 65% from the field in the second half against one of the best defensive teams in the country.

+Tre Coleman hit a trio of 3-pointers after halftime and finished with 11 points.

+“You can’t let a team shoot 65% and expect to win,” San Diego State coach Brian Dutcher said.
+“But Baker hit some tough shots and we let Blackshear go downhill on us. … (Nevada has) a great rhythm about them.”

 Nevada’s victory snapped SDSU’s nine-game winning streak in the series.